 In partnership with UMSOM and JHUSOM, Bridges to the Doctorate scholars will participate in professional development and research skills building activities.
-Activities include research seminars, workshops, a four-week rotation in an UMSOM lab, doctoral level coursework, and GRE test preparation.
+Activities include research seminars, workshops, rotations in labs at UMSOM and JHUSOM, doctoral level coursework, and GRE test preparation if required.

 The Bridges to the Doctorate program is intended to increase representation of the following groups of people in the biomedical sciences on the national level: Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Americans, individuals with disabilities and those from disadvantaged socioeconomic backgrounds.
 The following requirements will help determine student eligibility: